bengtmartensson/Infrared4Arduino/README.md

 not the "portable C++".

 # License
 The entire work is licensed under the GPL2 "or later" license.
-Chris' as well as Ken's code is licensed under the LGPL 2.1-license.
+Ken's code is licensed under the LGPL 2.1-license.
 Michael's code carries the GPL2-license, although he is [willing to agree to "or later versions"](http://www.hifi-remote.com/forums/viewtopic.php?p=112586#112586).